-My girls are getting these for Christmas.
+My girls received these for Christmas last year.
 Not so much books you read, as books you make.
 This probably would have been more appropriate on my other gift list!
-I think they will love them.

 I read the Julie of the Wolves trilogy to my older girls this year and we loved them.

 Larkspur read The Doll People series a few years ago and loved them.
 They were the first chapter books that she got really excited about.

 The Sophie Mouse books are great early reader chapter books.

 We have a dozen or more collections of poetry for children, and I occasionally add a new title.
 Most recently I added A Family of Poems: My Favorite Poetry for Children to our collection.

 We have read several of the books in Tomie DePaola’s 26 Fairmount Avenue Series and I highly recommend them.
 Endearing stories of family life with a nice bit of humor, they make great read-alouds that will span a wide range of ages as far as interest goes.
 I also think they would make great first chapter books for young readers.
 I just ordered a few more of them to put under the tree this year.

 We have really enjoyed this Beatrix Potter The Complete Tales for years.
 You can’t go wrong with Beatrix Potter!

 James Herriot is another favorite.
 This volume for children looks lovely: James Herriot’s Treasury for Children: Warm and Joyful Tales by the Author of All Creatures Great and Small (we have an older version of it.)